MaciejSzaflik/SelfLearing/README.md

 # SelfLearing

-Trying out to do something simple using libGdx
+Trying out to do something simple using haxeFlixel